-The student store is open during morning recess in the courtyard.
+The student store is open during recess in the courtyard.
 Students can buy snacks and drinks.
 The student store accepts cash only; exact change is appreciated.
 The Leadership students run the day-to-day operations.
+Students will lose the privilege of accessing the store if it is misused.